 Famous for its cured roof enclosed with attractive tiles of gold, the Thai Monastery is home to a 25m high bronze statue of Buddha.
 The place is adorned by a divine calm and surreal views that can rejuvenate your senses and soul.

-By Rail.
 Gaya Junction is the nearest railway station to the main town and is well-connected by other railway stations belonging to the metro cities of India like Delhi, Mumbai, Kolkata, and Bengaluru.
 From the railway station, one has to cover a distance of approx. 17km to reach the desired destination in the main town of Bodh Gaya.
+You can travel via the following direct trains to Gaya.

-By Air.
-Gaya airport is the nearest airport to Bodh Gaya which is 11km away from the main town.
+Gaya Airport is the nearest airport to Bodh Gaya which is 11km away from the main town.
 The airport has a good frequency of flights from Kolkata.
-Apart from that it also receives flights from other metro cities of India Such as Delhi, Lucknow, Pune, Ranchi, Bengaluru, and Mumbai.
+Apart from that the airport also receives connecting flights from other metro cities of India Such as Delhi, Lucknow, Pune, Bengaluru, and Mumbai.
 From the airport, one has to travel another 11km by local transport such as a taxi or a bus to reach the main town.